 During the year, we worked with a third party to develop a contract and supplier e-learning module.
-We will roll this out in 2022/23.
+This is being rolled out in 2023/24.
 We also provide a contract management handbook to provide further support and guidance to staff who have a role in managing contracts and suppliers.
+The effectiveness of this handbook was tested during the year with positive feedback received and no recommendations for improvements identified.